What if I’m Questioning My Marriage Decision

 Recognizing Unhappiness Can Lead to Necessary Change

 Change is scary but necessary for growth, feeling like you married the wrong person could be an indication that you both need to realign aspects of your life to attain happiness in your current situation.
 Recognizing unhappiness can be the catalyst for making positive changes in both personal lives and relationships.
-This could mean setting new goals together, finding hobbies to enjoy separately or together, or learning more effective communication strategies.
-Embracing change can revive a marriage that feels stagnant.

 It Opens the Door to Help and Support